bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:51 AM CT, May 16</p>
+<p class="updated_time"> Latest data: 07:26 AM CT, May 16</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 82°, which is 7° **warmer** than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Today's high is 86°, which is 12° **warmer** than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 67°
+- 68°
-- Light Rain
+- Drizzle
-- 85% humidity
+- 90% humidity
-- 7 mph wind
+- 8 mph wind
-- 85% cloud cover
+- 89% cloud cover
 - 41 AQI 🟩
-- 0.12 inches of rain in the past 24 hours
+- 0.08 inches of rain in the past 24 hours
 - 0.45 inches of rain expected in the next 48 hours